rejmanlukasz/k8s-example/README.md

 # Test app

-Test app deployed on k8s with helm
+Test app for k8s with deployed with helm

 ## Tested on:
 * kubernetes running in digital ocean - `v1.21.5`